Africa; Continent of famine and war: Geopolitics of Climate Change

 An alternate option for these refugees is to migrate to the central and east African countries less affected by climate change, particularly those nations bordering Lake Victoria, mentioned earlier.
 However, an influx of refugees will eventually destabilize these regions as well, as their governments won’t have enough resources to support a ballooning migrant population.

 Unfortunately for Africa, during these desperate periods of food shortage and overpopulation, the worst is actually yet to come (see Rwanda 1994).

 As climate-weakened governments are struggling across Africa, foreign powers will have a prime opportunity to offer them support, presumably in exchange for the continent’s natural resources.

 By the late 2040s, Europe will have soured all African relations by actively blocking African refugees from entering their borders.
-The Middle East and the majority of Asia will be too caught up in theirown domestic chaos to even consider the outside world.
-Thus, the only resource-hungry global powers left with the economic, military, and financial means intervene in Africa will be the US, China and Russia.
+The Middle East and the majority of Asia will be too caught up in their own domestic chaos to even consider the outside world.
+Thus, the only resource-hungry global powers left with the economic, military, and agricultural means to intervene in Africa will be the US, China, and Russia.